Kevin Sabet: Drug policy advocacy

 In the 2018 legislative sessions, Sabet and SAM were active with coalitions in successful efforts to defeat marijuana legalization and commercialization bills in Illinois, New Hampshire, and Vermont.
 While Vermont decriminalized marijuana possession in 2013 and allowed for personal use and "home-grow" in 2018, Sabet and SAM have worked with partners to defeat outright commercialization such as seen in Colorado, California, and Washington (Vermont later legalized commercial marijuana sales in October 2020 despite SAM's opposition).
 In North Dakota, Sabet and SAM allies campaigned against a ballot measure to legalize cannabis that was defeated.

 Prior to SAM's founding, Sabet wrote op-eds and spoke across the United States.
 Some say Sabet is arguably the most influential person in the movement against cannabis legalization in the United States.

 Sabet has also organized coalition letters to various administrations regarding the central role of Office of National Drug Control Policy in policy making, and produced a video for Biden transition advisors.
 Smart Approaches to Marijuana helped support efforts to roll back supposed cannabis industry influence in Colorado, tightening current medical and recreational laws.

+SAM has campaigned against marijuana legalization ballot initiatives in multiple states with mixed results.
+The organization claimed victory in Ohio (2015), though Ohio later approved legalization in 2023.
+SAM invested heavily in Arizona's 2016 campaign, where Proposition 205 was defeated; however, Arizona voters approved legalization in 2020.
+In Michigan (2018), SAM reportedly invested approximately $1.7 million opposing Proposal 1, which nonetheless passed.
+New Jersey voters approved legalization in 2020 despite SAM's opposition.

+Funding and Transparency

+SAM's funding sources have been a subject of controversy.
+According to New York State lobbying records, SAM spent $84,795 lobbying against legalization in the first half of 2019.
+The organization reportedly sought to keep its donor list confidential, claiming donors would face harassment; however, the New York State ethics commission denied this request, despite there being no "smoking gun."
+Some critics allege connections between SAM's funding and federal drug enforcement grants.